 Naples is the perfect place for this kind of slow travel.
 I had heard that Naples was dangerous and dirty before arriving… I’m not sure the people who told me that were in the same Naples I was in.
 I loved everything about the city when I first arrived.
 It had so much character and understated beauty!

 We wandered through the streets, lined with food vendors and amazing light pouring in through trees, hanging laundry, and incredible architecture.
 I thought we were walking through a really touristy area because it was so cute and charming, but nope!
 That’s just Naples.

 We eventually made our way down to the sea to walk along the lungomare, the promenade.
 This, in my opinion, is one of the best ways to first ease yourself into Naples.
 It was stunning and we got to explore around Castel Dell’Ovo.
 A beautiful place for great views and sea breeze.
 It’s free to enter and there’s so much history within the walls.
+This is a definite must-visit if you’re spending 2 days in Naples – it was lovely!
 It’s actively being used by businesses, so not every part of the castle is accessible.

 Via Mezzocannone turned out to also be a lovely place to walk – tonnes of vintage stores lined the streets and I found their selection WAY better than Rome’s!
 The prices were a little expensive, but I found that most of the shops altered the items to make the vintage pieces more modern.